dotnet/csharpstandard/standard/expressions.md

 During the run-time processing of a function member invocation ([§12.6.6](expressions.md#1266-function-member-invocation)), the expressions or variable references of an argument list are evaluated in order, from left to right, as follows:

-- For a value parameter, the argument expression is evaluated and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) to the corresponding parameter type is performed.
+- For a value parameter, if the parameter’s passing mode is value
+  - the argument expression is evaluated and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) to the corresponding parameter type is performed.
 The resulting value becomes the initial value of the value parameter in the function member invocation.
+  - otherwise, the parameter’s passing mode is input, in which case, an unnamed *variable_reference* is created with the same type as that of the corresponding parameter.
+The argument expression is evaluated and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) to the corresponding parameter type is performed.
+The resulting value becomes the initial value of the unnamed *variable_reference* whose storage location becomes the storage location represented by the input parameter in the function member invocation.

+     > *Example*: Given the following declarations and method calls:
+     >
+     > ```csharp
+     > public static void M1(in int p1) { … }
+     > int i = 10;
+     > M1(i);         // transformed to a temporary input argument
+     > M1(i + 5);     // transformed to a temporary input argument
+     > ```
+     >
+     > In each method call, an unnamed `int` is created, initialized with the argument’s value, and then passed as an input argument.
+See [§11.6.4.2](expressions.md#11642-applicable-function-member) and §better-argument-passing-mode-new-clause.
+     >
+     > *end example*

-- For a reference or output parameter, the variable reference is evaluated and the resulting storage location becomes the storage location represented by the parameter in the function member invocation.
-If the variable reference given as a reference or output parameter is an array element of a *reference_type*, a run-time check is performed to ensure that the element type of the array is identical to the type of the parameter.
+- For an input, output, or reference parameter, the variable reference is evaluated and the resulting storage location becomes the storage location represented by the parameter in the function member invocation.
+If the variable reference given as an input, output, or reference is an array element of a *reference_type*, a run-time check is performed to ensure that the element type of the array is identical to the type of the parameter.
 If this check fails, a `System.ArrayTypeMismatchException` is thrown.

 Methods, indexers, and instance constructors may declare their right-most parameter to be a parameter array ([§15.6.2.5](classes.md#15625-parameter-arrays)).
 Such function members are invoked either in their normal form or in their expanded form depending on which is applicable ([§12.6.4.2](expressions.md#12642-applicable-function-member)):